Z6543/Z6543.github.io/_posts/2024-04-01-VPN-Snakeoil.md

 If you are a tech-savvy user, you can do much better than using a VPN.

 # Glossary
 By personal/commercial VPN service, I mean NordVPN, Tunnelbear, Mullvad VPN, etc. Company VPNs, or a VPN to phone into your home network, are out of the scope of this article.
 By public Wi-Fi, I mean Wi-Fi services where it is either open or the WPA key is shared with everyone.
 From a security point of view, there is not much difference between the two.

 Let's break down the problem of privacy and security.
 Let's start with ...

 # Security
 Fifteen years ago, it was common malpractice that even though websites used HTTPS for the login page, the rest of the communication was over HTTP.
 One could steal the authentication cookie from the unencrypted Wi-Fi stream and use that to log in to that service.
 Tools like Surfjack and Firesheep were popular tools for wannabe hackers.
 Back then, using a personal VPN service at public Wi-Fi made sense.
-Also, back then, many email clients checked their email using unencrypted POP3 or IMAP protocols.
+Also, many email clients checked their email using unencrypted POP3 or IMAP protocols.

 But nowadays, there [is practically no vital service on the Internet](https://transparencyreport.google.com/https/overview), which does not run on HTTPS.